This page may contain affiliate links, for which I could earn a small commission. You can review my full disclosure here.

 With a river running through town and the largest national park in the British Isles on its doorstep, there are countless outdoor, fun things to do around Pitlochry.

-Just a short drive from the town center brings you to the Queen’s View, Blair Castle, Soldier’s Leap, or the Hermitage.
+Just a short drive from the town center brings you to the Queen’s View, Blair Castle, Soldier’s Leap at Killiecrankie, or the Hermitage.

-All of these are beautiful locations with interesting history to share.
+All of these are beautiful locations with interesting history to offer.